cueboid/dotfiles/nvim/.config/nvim/README.md

-this config is pretty bad, but i plan on making it less bad in the future
+this config is pretty bad, but i plan on making it less bad in the future.
 <br>
 this neovim config has taken code/inspiration from:
 <br>